Community

 Peace Poster Contest with at least three schools in Lincoln

 County and Mescalero participating.
-Lion Tom Pugh is chairperson
+Lions Tom Pugh and Chris

 of this project.